badiaamakhlouf/DS_ML_InterviewBank/pages/data_visualization_and_eda.md

     - Dispersion measures provide insights into the variability or spread of the data and are crucial for understanding the overall distribution.
     - **Examples: IQR, range, variance, standard deviation, Mean Absolute Deviation (MAD), Coefficient of Variation (CV)**

-### Q28- How to get statistical description of our data using pandas ?
+### Q- How to get statistical description of our data using pandas ?
 - In the statistical description we try to select the next values for each numerical features:
     - Maximum values
     - Minimum